Crazy Quilts: Stitching Memories

 Three very different, modern Japanese artists stay inside the lines to express what’s possible with ink on paper—from photo realistic etchings of old rural Japan to calligraphy influenced by abstract expressionism

-Curious about something you see?
+Curious about something you see in Edward Hopper and the American Hotel?
 Just ask one of our Ask Me! docents.